apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.HorizontalScalePolicy">HorizontalScalePolicy</a>)
 </p>
 <div>
-<p>HScaleDataClonePolicyType defines data clone policy when horizontal scaling.</p>
+<p>HScaleDataClonePolicyType defines the data clone policy to be used during horizontal scaling.
+This policy determines how data is handled when new nodes are added to the cluster.
+The policy can be set to <code>None</code>, <code>CloneVolume</code>, or <code>Snapshot</code>.</p>
 </div>
 <table>
 <thead>